IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 There are next types of providers:
 - `Provider` - basic provider.
 It can be used with `@provider` decorator
 - `SingletonProvider` - provider that creates only one instance in every scope where it's resolved
-- `PredicateProvider` - provider that can be resolved only from container with certain tags and their sub scopes
+- `ScopeProvider` - provider that can be resolved only from container with certain tags and their sub scopes
 - `ArgsProvider` - provider that encapsulates arguments to pass it to constructor.

 `Registration` - just a helper to register provider with certain key. `(preferrably to use)`